-The new HPCSA fees for 2021/2022 have been announced.
-Practitioners need to settle their annual fees by 31 May 2021.
-In this article we advise on HPCSA registration and annual fees, how to pay, exemptions, erasure, renewals, restoration, refunds and whom to contact should you experience any issues with the process.
+The HPCSA annual fees for 2021/2022 can be found here.
+Practitioners need to settle their annual fees by 31 July 2021.
+In this article we advise on HPCSA registration and annual fees, how to pay, exemptions, erasure, renewals, restoration and refunds.

 HPCSA 2021/2022 fees: